TheSomethingSomethingCompany/secret-forest/docs/weekly logs/indiv_log_Yafei.md

   - Add nessessary modifications to allow editing of profile
 - Preparation for video
   - Decide what changes to showcase
-  - Editing and any other needed work
+  - Video editing
+  - Creating slides

 ## Status of Tasks